Abraham Lincoln in the Black Hawk War

-Abraham Lincoln served as a volunteer in the Illinois Militia April 21, 1832 – July 10, 1832, during the Black Hawk War.
-Lincoln never saw combat during his tour but was elected captain of his first company.
+Abraham Lincoln served as a volunteer in the Illinois Militia from April 21, 1832 to July 10, 1832, during the Black Hawk War.
+Lincoln never saw combat during his tour, but he was elected captain of his first company.
 He was also present in the aftermath of two of the war's battles, where he helped to bury the militia dead.
 He was mustered in and out of service during the war, going from captain to private and finishing his service in an independent spy company commanded by Captain Jacob Early.

-Lincoln's service had a lasting impression on him, and he related tales about it later in life with modesty and a bit of humor.
-Through his service he was able to forge lifelong political connections.
-In addition, he received a land grant from the U.S. government for his military service during the war.
-Though Lincoln had no military experience when he assumed command of his company, he is generally characterized as an able and competent leader.
+Lincoln's service had a lasting impression on him, and he related tales about it later in life with modesty and humor.
+Through his service he forged lifelong political connections.
+In addition, he received a land grant from the U.S. government for his military service.
+Though Lincoln had no military experience when he assumed command of his company, he was generally regarded as an able and competent leader.

 Background

 Angered by the loss of his birthplace via prior disputed treaties, and against the best interests of other tribes affected, Black Hawk led a number of incursions across the Mississippi River beginning in 1830.
 Each time, he was persuaded to return west without bloodshed.
 In April 1832, encouraged by promises of alliances with other tribes and the British, he again moved his "British Band" into Illinois.

 On April 5, 1832, Black Hawk and around 1,000 warriors and civilians recrossed the Mississippi River into Illinois in an attempt to reclaim their land.
 About half of Black Hawk's band were combatants and the rest were a combination of women, children, and elderly.
-The band consisted of Sauk, Fox, some Potawatomi, and some Kickapoo; in addition, some members of the Ho-Chunk nation were sympathetic to Black Hawk.
+The band consisted of Sauk, Meskwaki, some Potawatomi, and some Kickapoo; in addition, some members of the Ho-Chunk nation were sympathetic to Black Hawk.

 Black Hawk's reasons for crossing into Illinois were to reclaim lost lands, and perhaps create a confederacy of Native Americans to stand against white settlement.
 Promises of aid from other Illinois tribes were made to the British Band, and Black Hawk believed that promises of assistance were made by the British in Canada.

 Despite this, Black Hawk found no allies, and he attempted to return to Iowa, but ensuing events led to the Battle of Stillman's Run.
 A number of other engagements followed, and the state militias of Wisconsin and Illinois were mobilized to hunt down Black Hawk's band.
 The conflict became known as the Black Hawk War.

 At the time of Black Hawk's incursion into Illinois, Lincoln was living in New Salem, where he had lived for two years.
 Prior to the Black Hawk War, in March 1832, Lincoln announced his candidacy for the Illinois House of Representatives, but the election was several months away.
 One month later, he responded to the governor's call for volunteer militia.